nickmvincent/DataLeverageRoundup/readme.md

 ## Important Areas of Active Research
-- Better Benchmarks for Data Poisoning]
+- Better Benchmarks for Data Poisoning
   - [Just How Toxic is Data Poisoning?
 A Unified Benchmark for Backdoor and Data Poisoning Attacks](https://arxiv.org/abs/2006.12557) - "we find that existing poisoning methods have been tested in contrived scenarios, and many fail in more realistic settings.
 In order to promote fair comparison in future work, we develop standardized benchmarks for data poisoning and backdoor attacks. "
 - Data Portability
   - [EFF on Data Portability](https://www.eff.org/deeplinks/2018/09/what-we-mean-when-we-say-data-portability)
+- Data Posioning Attacks to Crowdsourcing systems
+  - [Data Poisoning Attacks and Defenses to Crowdsourcing Systems] (https://arxiv.org/abs/2102.09171)

 ## Resources for Picking Alternative Products
 - [TechCrunch: https://techcrunch.com/2021/01/10/these-6-browser-extensions-will-immediately-improve-your-privacy-online/](https://techcrunch.com/2021/01/10/these-6-browser-extensions-will-immediately-improve-your-privacy-online/)